Kluvens/Microeconomics/Terminologies.md

 ## Normal Profit
 Normal profit is an economic term that refers to a situation where the total revenues of a company are equal to the total costs in a perfectly competitive market.

+## Under-provision
+To provide less than is necessary

+## Aggregate demand curve
+the aggregate demand curve for a public good is constructed by adding all consumers' reservation prices for each quantity.
+Graphically, this will be a vertical summation.

+For non-vivalrous and non-excludable goods, we vertically sum the individual demand curves to derive the aggregate demand curve.
+These are public goods.

+For rivalrous and excludable goods, we horizontally sum the individual demand curves to derive the aggregate demand curve.
+These are private goods.

 ## Formulas
 Marginal Cost = change of Total Cost / change of Total Quantity